 In this section we present two sets of simulation results.
-One is to demonstrate that the recursive random search scheme obtains better OSPF link weight settings with fewer function evaluations than the algorithm proposed in [3].
+One is to demonstrate that RRS obtains better OSPF link weight settings with fewer function evaluations than the algorithm proposed in [3].
 Another set of results demonstrate the improvement in end-to-end performance (in terms of the drop rate) by dynamic optimization of OSPF weights.

-We have considered three network topologies, shown in Figure 4, to demonstrate our results.
-Two are well-known ARPANET topology and MCI topology.
+We have considered three network topologies -ARPANET, Old MCI and randomly generated, shown in Figure 4, to demonstrate our results.
 We couldn't include AT&T topology used in [3] for comparison as it is not publicly available (the authors could not disclose the topology).
 The ARPANET topology consists of 48 routers and 140 simplex links Each link in the network is assumed to consist of two simplex link whose weights may be set independently.
 MCI topology consists of 19 routers and 62 simplex links.
 We have also considered a randomly generated topology with 22 routers and 60 simplex links.

 Random amount of traffic was sent from every node to every other node in the network.
 This random traffic was generated using the method outlined in [3].
-For each node u, two random numbers are generated O_u , $D_u \in [0, 1]$.
-For each pair of nodes (u, v) another random number $C{(u,v)} \in [0, 1]$ was generated.
-If Δ denotes the largest Euclidian distance between any pair of nodes and if α denotes a constant, the average demand between u and v is given by where, $\delta(u, v)$ denotes the Euclidian distance between the nodes u and v.
-This method of generating random traffic (the term $e^{\frac{-\delta(u,v)}{2\Delta}}$) ensures more traffic for source destination pairs that are closer to each other.
-Since a product of three random variables is taken to generate the demands, there is actually a large variation in the traffic demands.
-The ratio of square of mean to the variance was assumed to be a uniformly distributed random variable in [0, 1].
+For each node u, two random numbers are generated $O_u$ , $D_u \in [0, 1]$ .
+For each pair of nodes (u, v) another random number $C{(u,v)} \in$ [0, 1] was generated.
+If $\Delta$ denotes the largest Euclidian distance between any pair of nodes and if $\alpha$ denotes a constant, the average demand between u and v is given by where, $\delta(u, v)$ denotes the Euclidian distance between the nodes u and v.
+The ratio of square of mean to the variance was assumed to be a uniformly distributed random variable in [0, 1] (please note that SqV, ratio of variance to square of mean will be > 1).
 The mean and variance of the traffic demands are generated using the above procedure.
 All the links in the network have 1Mbps bandwidth with a buffer size of 50 packets.
 The packet size was chosen to be exponentially distributed with mean packet size of 200 bytes.